 Can raised blood sugar be successfully treated?
 Indeed, it can but these are in the main lifestyle disease; without ringing in changes to your way of life, what you eat and whether you exercise, both will cripple your life.

 Add smoking and it's game over.

-diet, a vigorous exercise programme, the pain in these joints, and more
+diet and a vigorous exercise programme, the discomfort in these joints, and more

 important the disability can be reduced by fifty percent and more.